Pcktech/build-thehive/docs/source/thehivehooks.rst

 Requirements
 ------------

-The following instructions are based on CentOS7 and Oracle Enterprise Linux 8.
+The following instructions are based on CentOS7 and Oracle Enterprise Linux 8, and assumes TheHiveHooks is installed on the same server as TheHive.

 - TheHive 4.x
 - Python 3.6